alickad/magic-maze/README.md

 You need to be fast, the time is limited!
 There are special tiles with an hourglass that resets the countdown.
 However, each of them can only be used once.

+Right after starting the game, most of the board will be black.
+You need to move the heroes to explore unexplored tiles and their contents.

 Good luck!

 ### Customize!
 Right on the first screen you can choose which keyboard keys control which movement of which hero.
+You can choose how big you want the board to be and how much time you want to have per timer.

 You can mix it up,
 use different keys for different difficulty.
 Just try to not have one key for more movements, that could make the game